Ronin-Chan/KnowledgeMelon/README.md

 npm run dev
 ```

-The app runs at `http://localhost:3000`.

-## Local Ollama Embeddings
+### Local Ollama Embeddings (Optional)

-The Knowledge page can use local embeddings through Ollama.
+The Knowledge page can use local embeddings through Ollama

 ### How It Works